About Us

 For almost fifty years EcoPest's management and staff have partnered with our clients in food processing and handling facilities.
 Working in southern and mid-Michigan, we have extensive experience in food safety and organic pest management practices.

-Our new clients are most frequently referred to us by recommendations from other clients and food safety professionals that know first-hand about our work and extensive track record.
+Our new clients are most frequently referred to us by other clients and food safety professionals that know first-hand about our work and our excellent track record.

 Contact us today for a consultation or a reference from one of our many long-standing clients.

-As a second generation Structural Pest Management service provider, EcoPest LLC is unapparelled in our experienced in pest management operations in Food Handling and Processing facilities.
-Our written programs are continuously updated as we are commented to a process of Continuous Improvement.
+As a second generation Structural Pest Management service provider, EcoPest LLC is unapparelled in our experience in Food Handling and Processing facilities.
+Our written programs are continuously updated as we are commented to a process of Continual Improvement.

 Pest Management